MGXlab/pvogs_function/README.md

 ```

 ## Configuration
----

-There is not any real configuration needed.
-The `config/config_default.yml` file is there mainly as a placeholder for things that are
-subject to change.
-These are mainly
+The configuration options are included in the `config/config.yml`.
+These include:
+- `negatives`: Specifies the number of negative datasets to create.
+10 is used in the manuscript.
+  >Changing this will most likely break the workflow

-  - the zenodo dois: Until the workflow gets published, I am using the zenodo sandbox for testing.
+- the zenodo dois Until the workflow gets published, I am using the zenodo sandbox for testing.

-The only value that will make a difference is the `negatives`.
-This determines how many negative datasets to create.
-For reproducibility, leave that to `10`.
-You can mess around with different values but
-be advised: **this has not been tested, and the workflow will most likely break**.
+- `threads` per rule
+  For the most resource demanding rules included in the config, you can specify the number of cores
+  each rule will utilize at runtime.
+I have set these to reasonable values for my own local
+  setup (`Ubuntu 16.04.1 x86_64` with `120Gb` of RAM and `20` processors) for a good
+  parallelization/runtime balance. **You should adjust these according to your own local
+  setup.**

 ## Usage
 ---
-Currently, this workflow was built and tested on a local machine with graphics enabled.
+Currently, this workflow was built and tested on a local machine with an X server available
+(i.e. you can do stuff in a GUI).

->If you run this on a remote machine, make sure that you (can) ssh with `ssh -X ...`
+>If you run this on a remote machine, make sure that you (can) ssh with `ssh -X ...`.
 >This is required for the `summarize_intact.py` script, that uses the `ete3` package
 >to do some plotting.

-The most resource demanding rules are
-* ANI calculation: `fastani`
-* AAI calculation: `comparem_call_genes`, `comparem_similarity`, `comparem_aai`
-* HMM searches: `hmmsearch`, `hmmsearch_transeq`
-* Model search: `random_forest`

-`threads` have been manually set to allow these to run in a reasonable amount of time and allow parallel execution of jobs,
-given my own local setup (`Ubuntu 16.04.1 x86_64` with 120Gb of RAM and 20 processors).
-You should adjust these according to your needs.

->TO DO
->Include thread definition in the config

 ### **Option 1.
 This repo**
----

 `cd` into the root directory of this repo.

 - Dry run:
 Always a good idea before launching the whole worfklow
 ```
 $ snakemake --use-conda -j16 -np
 ```

-If the dry run completed with no errors to run the worfklow by removing the `-n` flag.
+If the dry run completed with no errors you can execute the worfklow by removing the `-n` flag.
-  * Adjust number of parallel jobs (`-j`) according to your setup
+* Adjust the number of parallel jobs (`-j`) according to your setup
 * Remove the `-p` flag if you don't want the commands to be printed.
 ```
 $ snakemake --use-conda -j16 -p
 ```
 - Speed up environment creation with mamba
 If `mamba` is available in your snakemake environment, or if you created a new environment with the `environment.yml`
 provided here:
 ```
 $ snakemake --use-conda -j16 --conda-frontend mamba
 ```

 - Jupyter integration
 A central notebook is used for all visualization and machine learning (model search) purposes.
 Its main output is the `results/RF/best_model.pkl` file.